VictoriaMetrics/vmctl/README.md

 After successful import `vmctl` prints some statistics for details.
 The important numbers to watch are following:
- - `time spent while waiting` - how much time importer spent while waiting for data from InfluxDB and grouping it into batches.
+ - `time spent while waiting` - how much time importer spent while waiting for data from InfluxDB/Prometheus and grouping it into batches.
 This value may tell if InfluxDB fetches were slow which probably may be improved by increasing `--<mode>-concurrency`.
  - `time spent while importing` - how much time importer spent while serializing data and executing import requests.
 The high number comparing to `time spent while waiting` may be a sign of VM being overloaded by import requests or other clients.